RAPID-Platform-Projects/Rapid-Docs/training/Extending and Customising Modules/3-Creating a Subtype Table/1-Creating a Subtype Table/1-Creating a Subtype Table.md

 ![A screenshot demonstrating how to create a Coffee Machine Assets subtype table.
 It highlights the importance of choosing a descriptive icon.](<Coffee Machine Icon.png>)

 5. Lastly, we must choose where our table items and files will be stored in SharePoint.
-I’m going to choose Base **Rapid > Documents**, which is the main documents folder.
+Here we will select **Rapid > Documents**, which is the main documents folder.
 I want Rapid Platform to create neat folders for each item in my Sharepoint system, so I’ll press the checkbox.
 6. Press **Create**

 ![A screenshot demonstrating how to create a Coffee Machine Assets subtype table.
 It highlights the importance of choosing the correct file structure.](<Coffee Machine Storage.png>)